Colorado State Report

 Activities and Methods

-A. We followed the same protocol as in the past.
-The state Western SARE PDP coordinator fielded phone calls and emails from the public asking questions about Western SARE, and especially the grant process.
-Reviewed approximately two full proposals prior to their submission in fall 2012 and answered approximately 15-20 phone calls and emails about the Western SARE program.
-In most instances, we encouraged the PI, while in other situations we told the PI that their proposal may not fit within the goals and guidelines of the Western SARE grants process.
-A common theme was to tell potential PIs there will be no grant funds forthcoming if they do not submit a proposal.
+We followed the same protocol as in the past.
+The state Western SARE PDP coordinators field phone calls and emails from the public asking questions about Western SARE and especially the grant process.
+Discussion of proposals by phone and email are the primary form of communication with clientele.
+We answered approximately 10 - 15 phone calls and emails about the Western SARE program.
+In most instances, we encouraged the PI, while in other situations told the PI their proposal may not fit within the goals and guidelines of the Western SARE grants process.
+A common theme was to tell potential PIs that there will be no grant funds forthcoming if they do not submit a proposal.
 They often decide to proceed with their proposal submission.
 An overall impression from visiting with these folks is they do not comprehend the competitive nature of the process and the need for them to have first-rate proposals.

-C. Ongoing financial support for the annual Colorado Agriculture Big & Small Conference, which was held February 15-16, 2012, in Brighton, CO, is an opportunity to raise awareness about Western SARE and the grant opportunities available through it.
-The mission of the conference is to “provide ag producers, land managers, ag professionals, input suppliers and other stakeholders with an opportunity for education, networking and community development to meet their goals of sustainability (environmental, economic and social.”
-Due to the late nature of our Western SARE financial support becoming available, Western SARE was not featured on the web site or in promotional literature, but please note the Western SARE was given credit this year at the February 13-14, 2013 Big & Small Conference.
-There was signage about Western SARE as a “Platinum” sponsor at the event itself for both years.
+Ongoing financial support for the annual Colorado Agriculture Big & Small Conference, which was held February 13-14, 2013, in Brighton, CO, is an opportunity to raise awareness about Western SARE and the grant opportunities available through it.
+The mission of the conference is to “provide ag producers, land managers, ag professionals, input suppliers and other stakeholders with an opportunity for education, networking and community development to meet their goals of sustainability (environmental, economic and social).”
+There was signage about Western SARE as a “Platinum” sponsor at the event itself.

 The PDP coordinator has presented a Western SARE tabletop display each year and distributes numerous fact sheets and information about the SARE program.
-At Colorado State University Annual Forum in November 2012, the table top display gave faculty and Extension an opportunity to ask questions and learn about Western SARE at the “Share Fair,” where over 100 individuals viewed the materials and were interested in the grant proposal process.
+At Colorado State University Annual Forum November 2013, the table top display gave faculty and Extension an opportunity to ask questions and learn about Western SARE at the “Share Fair.”
+Over 100 individuals viewed the materials and were interested in the grant proposal process.

 PDP-funded Publications/Educational Materials and Products